 - Nicotine replacement drugs – These types of drugs are perhaps the most well-known smoking cessation medications on the market.
 Some products that fall under this category include non-prescription nicotine gums and patches, as well as prescription nasal sprays.

-Talk to your doctor to learn if quitting smoking using a medication could help relieve your back pain.
+Talk to your physician to learn if quitting smoking using a medication could help relieve your back pain.
 If conservative treatments do not help, contact Laser Spine Institute to learn how our revolutionary outpatient procedures can help you rediscover your life without back or neck pain.